buhowski/react-typescript/README.md

 ### This project is looking for investment or any help with development and promotion.
 If you're interested in collaborating, feel free to contact me!
 Or support my inner creator https://coindrop.to/buhowski

+# Preface

+I have a huge vision of the whole picture – creating a large corporation that strives to improve the development of areas that need it.
+The puzzles of this picture are my various independent projects, which I want to monetize and invest profits into creating its own technologies, opening doors to all those who aspire to do the same.

+All presentations of individual projects will be available in the navigation.
+And the logic of creating a holistic picture is available below.

 # Mission

 I've created strategies and project scenario: "How to create an information media magazine and transform it into a company producing its own technologies in Ukraine" and I am seeking investments for its implementation, or the opportunity to integrate my ideas with your help and find like-minded individuals and partners for cooperation to create the future together in selected fields: